matrix-io/matrix-documentation/docs/matrix-core/getting-started/core-installation.md

 <br/>
 ## Next Steps
-Now that you have MATRIX CORE and ZeroMQ installed, all that's left is to setup a programming environment for your MATRIX device.
+Now that you have MATRIX CORE and ZeroMQ installed, all that's left is to setup a programming environment for your preferred language.

 Currently, we have tutorials and examples for the following languages: